TT Club regulation

 TT Club is bound by industry and government regulations and operates to the highest standards of integrity at all times.

-Through Transport Mutual Insurance Association Limited and TT Club Mutual Insurance Limited trade collectively as the TT Club.
-TT Club Mutual Insurance Limited is authorised in the UK by the Prudential Regulation Authority and regulated in the UK by the Financial Conduct Authority and Prudential Regulation Authority.
+Through Transport Mutual Insurance Association Limited and TT Club Mutual Insurance Limited, trading as the TT Club.
+TT Club Mutual Insurance Limited, registered in the UK (Company number: 02657093) is authorised by the Prudential Regulation Authority and regulated in the UK by the Financial Conduct Authority and Prudential Regulation Authority.
 In Hong Kong, TT Club Mutual Insurance Limited is authorised and regulated by the Hong Kong Insurance Authority, in Singapore by the Monetary Authority of Singapore and in Australia by the Australian Prudential Regulation Authority.
 In the United States, TT Club Mutual Insurance Limited is approved as a surplus lines insurer in all states and is accessible through properly licensed surplus lines brokers.

 Insurance Mediation Directive